 Awe-inspiring and humbling are the words I would use to describe my safari experience.

-While I always encourage adventurers to be present in the moment, I do love the challenge of capturing these moments as a photographer.
+While I always encourage adventurers to be present at the moment, I do love the challenge of capturing these moments as a photographer.
 But, doing so on a safari is a challenge for even the most advanced photographer.
 You are juggling between intimate macro shots of the wildlife and dramatic wide angles of the landscape.
 Your vehicle is constantly moving and the roads are bumpy, kicking up dust into every crevice of your gear.
-In short, photographing a safari requires a preparation.
+In short, photographing a safari requires preparation.

 Find a New Perspective